Medical expert of the article

 - hyperlipoproteinemia;

-- hyperhomocysteinemia (in children, as a rule, is hereditary);
+- hyperhomocysteinemia (in children, usually hereditary);

-- sickle-cell anemia.
+- sickle cell anemia.

 Acquired risk factors for thrombosis in children:

-- surgery or trauma;
+- surgery or injury;

-- infection (HIV, chicken pox, purulent thrombophlebitis);
+- infection (HIV, chickenpox, purulent thrombophlebitis);

 - autoimmune diseases (lupus anticoagulant, antiphospholipid syndrome, diabetes mellitus, Behcet's disease, etc.);